microchip-pic-avr-examples/pic18f16q41-nano-analog-sensor-net-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Analog Sensor Net for PIC18F16Q41 Curiousity Nano
+# Analog Sensor Net for PIC18F16Q41 Curiosity Nano

 <!-- This is where the introduction to the example goes, including mentioning the peripherals used -->
 The Analog Sensor Net demo is a modified version of the original Analog Sensor Net for a PIC18F16Q41 in a Curiosity LPC board, which relates to AN3521: Analog Sensor Measurement and Acquisition.
 This version uses a Curiosity Nano, Baseboard, and MikroE SHT AN, Pressure 13, and Air Quality Click.
 Additionally, it highlights the use of integrated Core-Independent peripherals such as the ADCC, built in OPAMP, UART, CLC, and several others on the PIC18F16Q41.